webrecorder/browsertrix/docs/deploy/index.md

 Browsertrix is designed to be a cloud-native application running in Kubernetes.

-However, despite the name, it is perfectly reasonable to deploy Browsertrix locally using one of the many available local Kubernetes options.
+However, it is perfectly reasonable to deploy Browsertrix locally using one of the many available local Kubernetes options.

 The main requirements for Browsertrix are: